jghiglia2380/Content-updated/Standard-14/14.2/student/day1.md

    - How does the organization measure its success?
    - Based on your research, would you support this organization?
 Why or why not?

-## Reflection

-Think about a charitable organization or cause you care about.
-Why do you support it, and what would you want to know about the organization before making a donation or volunteering?
-How might researching charitable organizations influence your giving decisions in the future?

 ## Summary

 Researching charitable organizations ensures your contributions have the greatest positive impact.
 By evaluating transparency, financial health, and program effectiveness, you can make informed decisions about which organizations to support.

-Using tools like Charity Navigator and the PACED decision-making model helps you align your charitable giving with both your values and financial goals.
+The PACED decision-making model (Problem, Alternatives, Criteria, Evaluate, Decide) provides a structured approach for comparing multiple charitable organizations and selecting the one that best aligns with your priorities.
+Various tools like Charity Navigator, GuideStar, and the BBB Wise Giving Alliance offer valuable information to help you conduct this research effectively.

+Remember to watch for red flags like pressure tactics, lack of transparency, or unclear mission statements when evaluating charitable organizations.
+By combining thorough research with your personal values, you can maximize the positive impact of your charitable giving while avoiding fraudulent or ineffective organizations.